AlisherKhamidov/AlisherKhamidov/README.md

 ## Hey, my name is Alisher!

-I am a full stack developer (React TS, MUI, Java, Spring Boot, Node.js, MySQL, PostgreSQL, MongoDB etc).
+I am a full stack developer (React TS, MUI, Java, Spring Boot, Express, MySQL, PostgreSQL, MongoDB, Redis etc).

 There is nothing more pleasant for me than clear, simple and efficient code.

-Currently I’m learning more about design patterns and architecture.
-I have a solid background in Logics (Master Degree).
-I also taught soft-skills disciplines in ITMO University, as well as hard disciplines.

 <h3 align="left">Connect with me:</h3>